Development of motor skills in 4- to 5-year-olds. Follow your child’s milestones step by step.

-Gross motor skill development allows babies to exercise their balance, coordination, and large muscles.
-These abilities will help your little one master certain movements, such as sitting, crawling, walking, running, climbing, and jumping.
-Developing gross motor skills is also an important step toward developing fine motor skills.
+Gross motor skill development allows children to improve their balance and coordination and use their large muscles.
+These abilities helped your little one master certain movements, such as sitting, creeping, crawling, walking, running, climbing, jumping, and more.
+Developing gross motor skills is also an important step towards developing fine motor skills.

-Gross motor skill development: 4–5 years old
+Gross motor skills: 4 to 5 years old

 At this age:

 Remember that not all children develop the same skills at the same speed.
 The material on this website is for general information purposes only.
+In addition, the milestone ages given may vary from source to source.
 If you’re concerned about your child’s development, speak with a doctor.

 -